pgmesa/synapgrad/README.md

 s.backward()
 ```

-## Training examples using nanotorch
+## Training examples using synapgrad

 This project comes with 3 jupyter notebooks that solve 3 beginner's problems in AI: